AdobeDocs/audience-manager.de-DE/help/using/features/destinations/key-value-pairs.md

 ### Unterstützte Ziele

-In können [!DNL Audience Manager]Sie Daten serialisieren und an beliebige Ziele senden, mit denen Sie arbeiten möchten.
-Bevor Sie diese Funktion verwenden, müssen Sie das Ziel kennen [!DNL URL] und dabei einige erforderliche oder optionale Makros platzieren.
+In [!DNL Audience Manager], you can serialize and send data to just about any destination you want to work with.
+However, before using this feature, you will need to know the destination [!DNL URL] and where to place some required or optional macros.
 Rufen Sie die Informationen zur Makroplatzierung von Ihrem Zielpartner ab.
 See [Destination Macros Defined](../../features/destinations/destination-macros.md#destination-macros-defined) for more information.